 \subsection{Neutron stars and cooling phenomenology}

-One of the strongest motivations for parity-doublet models lies in their implications for the equation of state of dense matter and the structure of compact stars~\cite{PhysRev.55.364}.
-The chiral-invariant mass \( m_0 \) effectively governs how rapidly the nucleon effective masses decrease with increasing density.
-This, in turn, impacts the pressure–density relation and the maximum neutron-star mass achievable within the model~\cite{Baym:1971pw}.
-Similar correlations between nuclear and neutron-star radii have been discussed in Ref.~\cite{Schramm:2002xa}.
+One of the strongest motivations for parity-doublet models arises from their implications for the EoS of dense matter and the structure of compact stars~\cite{PhysRev.55.364}.
+The value of \( m_0 \) governs the rate at which the nucleon effective masses decrease with increasing density.
+This behaviour directly influences the pressure–density relation and, consequently, the maximum neutron-star mass attainable within the model~\cite{Baym:1971pw}.
+Related correlations between nuclear and neutron-star radii have also been examined in Ref.~\cite{Schramm:2002xa}.

-Calculations by Motohiro \textit{et al.}~\cite{Motohiro:2015taa}; and subsequent refinements by Minamikawa \textit{et al.}~\cite{Minamikawa:2021fln} and Mukherjee \textit{et al.}~\cite{Mukherjee:2017jzi}, Dexheimer \textit{et al.}~\cite{Dexheimer:2007tn}; show that parity-doublet equations of state can support neutron-star masses of \( 2.0\!-\!2.2\,M_\odot \), consistent with recent pulsar observations~\cite{Antoniadis1233232,Steiner:2010fz}, while remaining compatible with empirical nuclear-matter constraints~\cite{dexheimer2015reconciling}.
-Figure~\ref{fig:eos-comparison} compares the parity-doublet EoS with a standard RMF curve (NL3 parameter set) from Ref.~\cite{Motohiro:2015taa}.
-The parity-doublet EoS is typically softer at intermediate densities but stiffens beyond \( \sim 3\rho_0 \) due to the partial restoration of chiral symmetry, resulting in comparable maximum masses but different internal composition and proton fractions.
+Calculations by Motohiro \textit{et al.}~\cite{Motohiro:2015taa}, followed by refinements from Minamikawa \textit{et al.}~\cite{Minamikawa:2021fln}; Mukherjee \textit{et al.}~\cite{Mukherjee:2017jzi}; and Dexheimer \textit{et al.}~\cite{Dexheimer:2007tn}, have demonstrated that parity-doublet equations of state can support neutron-star masses in the range \( 2.0\!-\!2.2\,M_\odot \), consistent with recent pulsar observations~\cite{Antoniadis1233232,Steiner:2010fz}, while remaining compatible with empirical nuclear-matter constraints~\cite{dexheimer2015reconciling}.
+Figure~\ref{fig:eos-comparison} presents a comparison between a representative parity-doublet EoS and a standard RMF curve (NL3 parameter set) adopted from Ref.~\cite{Motohiro:2015taa}.
+The parity-doublet EoS is generally softer at intermediate densities but becomes stiffer beyond \( \sim 3\rho_0 \) as partial chiral symmetry restoration sets in, yielding comparable maximum masses but distinct internal compositions and proton fractions.

-Because the parity partner \( N_- \) gradually becomes populated at high density, the proton fraction and direct Urca (DU) threshold differ from those of conventional RMF models.
-Recent analyses~\cite{Kong:2024review,Blaschke:2005dc} indicate that parity-doubled stars cool somewhat faster, owing to enhanced DU and modified neutrino emission rates through the \( N_- \) channel~\cite{Page:2005fq,Page:2004fy}.
-This could provide observational signatures if correlated with surface-temperature data from young neutron stars.
+As the density increases, the parity partner \( N^- \) is gradually populated, leading to modifications in the proton fraction and in the threshold for the direct Urca (DU) process relative to conventional RMF models.
+Recent analyses~\cite{Kong:2024review,Blaschke:2005dc} suggest that parity-doubled stars may cool more rapidly, owing to enhanced DU processes and modified neutrino-emission rates mediated through the \( N^- \) channel~\cite{Page:2005fq,Page:2004fy}.
+Such effects could provide observable signatures if correlated with surface-temperature measurements of young neutron stars.